TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/30 - Amos/Amos 7/Amos 7.13.md

 ---

-but prophesy not again any more at Beth-el; for it is the king's sanctuary, and it is a royal house.
+but don't prophesy again any more at Bethel; for it is the king's sanctuary, and it is a royal house!"